-The Master of Science (MS) in Biosecurity and Disaster Preparedness provides specific competency-based training in areas such as terrorism response capabilities, fundamentals of infectious diseases, emergency response planning and crisis communication.
+The Master of Science (MS) in Biosecurity and Disaster Preparedness - Management & Response provides specific competency-based training in areas such as terrorism response capabilities, fundamentals of infectious diseases, emergency response planning and crisis communication.

 Whether you are a public health professional, physician, nurse, emergency management professional, first responder, corporate security manager, government- or business-based analyst or just entering industry, the MS program will prepare you for the investigation of and response to natural and man-made threats.

 The skilled instructors in the MS program utilize state-of-the-art online, distance-learning technologies to provide a comprehensive education designed to accommodate those whose busy schedules require flexible class hours and asynchronous interaction with other students and the faculty.